 Santander Edge cashback credit card review

-There’s a new cashback credit card from Santander that could earn you up to £180 a year, though you’ll pay a monthly fee.
+The Santander Edge cashback credit card has had a revamp for new customers.
+You’ll now earn less and pay more.
 Here’s what you need to know, and whether we think it’s worth getting.

 santander edge cashback credit card on yellow background